LA Loft - Film Production Office | West Hollywood, CA

-Our involvement began with a major renovation that included preservation of the building’s historic exterior; reconfiguring of the lobby, box office, concessions, and rest rooms; updating the seating and auditorium interior; and installation of state-of-the-art film, sound and stage lighting equipment.
+Our involvement began with a major renovation that included preservation of the building’s historic exterior; reconfiguring of the lobby, box office, concessions, and rest rooms; updating the seating and auditorium interior; and installation of digital projection equipment.
 The renovation was the winner of the 2005 Art Deco Society of California Preservation Award and the 2010 City of Larkspur Historic Preservation Award.

-More recently we initiated and oversaw the installation of solar PV panels on the roof and currently we are overseeing the installation of new heating and air conditioning equipment and the creation of a parklet area in front of the theater and updating the building systems for energy efficiency and state-of-the-art live performance capabilities.
+More recently we initiated and oversaw the installation of solar PV panels on the roof and currently we are creating a parklet in front of the theater and updating the building systems for energy efficiency and state-of-the-art live performance capabilities.

 Williams Performing Arts Center | Abilene, TX

 A home for the university’s performing arts departments with two theaters, a recital hall, classrooms, practice rooms and faculty offices, the building frames the new entrance to the campus.